 • In complex projects

-• Projects that include large teams from multiple departments
+• Projects with large teams from multiple departments

 DevOps Model Advantages & Disadvantages